-It is important to highlight your best hard and soft skills in positioning yourself as the best rounded candidate as a job seeker.
-It is also helpful to consider how the two types of skills are related to each other and to work, so that you can talk to them in your next interview.
+It is important to highlight your best hard and soft skills in positioning yourself as the best-rounded candidate as a job seeker.
+It is also helpful to consider how the two types of skills are related to each other and to work so that you can talk to them in your next interview.

 In addition to highlighting the common skills required for most of your work, it is important to show employers that you have work-specific skills for success in the workplace.
-Review this list of job skills listed by job for information on skills and attributes required for different occupations.
+Review this list of job skills listed by job for information on the skills and attributes required for different occupations.

 Active listening skills